guettli/github-travis-bumpversion-pypi/README.rst

 * Verify that above line is in your .travis.yml file.
 * Move away the file containing because it contains unecrypted secrets: mv .pypirc-bot ~/tmp/
 * Update your README.rst and add the links to the latest travis-results.
 Copy+Paste from here: https://raw.githubusercontent.com/guettli/reprec/master/README.rst
+* commit and push.
+Check the travis web site of your repo.
 * Now have fun.
 All you do is to code, write tests and commit.
 The next steps (execute tests, bumpversion, upload new release) are automated :-)
+* I hope above instructions helped you.
+Please tell me if you find errors or things to improvemnt.